richardpeng/radarr-sync-webhook/README.md

-# Radarr Sync
+# Radarr Sync Webhook

-Radarr Sync is a Radarr webhook that automatically adds downloaded Ultra-HD movies to another Radarr instance
+Radarr Sync Webhook adds downloaded Ultra-HD movies on a Radarr instance to another Radarr instance automatically.

 ## Requirements

 - Two Radarr instances
 - Node.js / Docker

+## Usage

-## Setup
+### Radarr Setup

 1. On your main Radarr instance, create a new webhook:
     1. Run "On Download" and "On Upgrade"